How can a preteen earn a few dollars?

 Do Odd Jobs around Neighborhood

-I also feel that at 12, you should be able to find small jobs in your neighborhood.
+I feel that at 12, you should be able to find small jobs in your neighborhood.
 I did yard work for a long time helping some of the older members of the area, pulling weeds, cutting off dead flowers, fertilizing the lawn, raking leaves, gathering crops, etc. I did that for five years.
 I also mowed with a hand-mower that I pushed by hand.
 If you are creative, the jobs will fall into your lap.
 Always follow through with what you offer to do, be on time, be respectful, and do the very best job you can do.

 Help Elderly Neighbors